omeka/omeka-s-enduser/docs/sites/site_pages.md

 Note that each page block will have a width calculated as follows:
 - First find the total width of the browser window alloted to page content - minus any sidebars, and with maximum widths determined by your theme.
 - Then divide that by the number of columns.
 For example, a 1200-pixel-width container divided by 4 columns will give 300 pixels each.
 - Then account for the width of column gaps from the page settings (default is 10 pixels), and the number of gaps between blocks.
-For example, a 2-column block next to another 2-column block will be 1200 minus 10 pixels for the gap, divided by 2 blocks, so 595 pixels each.
+For example, a 2-column block next to another 2-column block in a 4-column grid will be: 1200 pixels, minus 30 for all 3 of the column gaps, divided by 4 columns, times 2 for a 2-column block, plus 10 pixels to span across one of the gaps, for a final width of 595 pixels each.
-- A row on your page with lots of blocks will consequently have lots of gaps - 4 blocks of 1 column each in this example will be 1200 pixels minus 30, divded by 4, or 292.5 pixels each in width.
+- A block will calculate its width based on its own span setting, and take into account all potential column gaps, whether there is other content in the row or not.
+This keeps the grid layout neat on the front-end regardless of each row's contents.

 Just as with the Normal flow layout, blocks in the Grid layout have a standard set of configuration options that are accessible by clicking the gear icon.
 This will deploy the Block layou configuration menu in the righthand drawer, which contains the following options.: